AllenYolk/citation-refiner/README.md

 # citation-refiner
-Given the title of a paper, get a refined BibTeX citation!
+Given the title of a paper (or a query of other kind), get a refined BibTeX citation!

 ## Installation